 The following procedure is the only acceptable method of appealing a ticket.
-All appeals must be submitted on an official appeal form.
-The Assistant Director of Campus Safety will review the appeal and if he/she sees no cause to void the citation, the appeal will be forwarded to the Director of Campus Safety for a final ruling.
+All appeals must be submitted on an official appeal form on https://my.gcc.edu/ICS.The appeal will be forwarded to the Director of Campus Safety for a final ruling.
 Because each ticket is a separately billed item, one form must be completed for each ticket being contested.
 Up to a \$10.00 processing fee may be assessed for frivolous appeals.
 No fee will be assessed if the fine is reduced or voided.